inensus/MPManager/README.md

 ```

 ### Mobile Payment Configurations - Airtel
 When we set up the second payment provider in our live system, we were not that experienced by setting up **VPN Tunnels** that's why we go with the idea 'one tunnel per host`.
 Thatswhy the airtel payment integration is on a separate project for now.
-We're planning to migrate it into this project in the near future.
+We're planning to migrate it into this project soon.

  --> **The project link comes as soon as we uploaded the project to GitHub** <--